-Evidence and Proposals Impact on [+] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other the annual reference guides for ORR Core Data compliance reporting, this data must be published annually.
+Policy area Evidence and Proposals Impact on [+] [-] (full details in consultation documents) Consumers Licence holders and Industry Other New Reporting Unless 1.75 applies licence holders must collect and publish on their website, complaints handling performance data on key response time metrics, quarterly.
+Where licence holders' average complaint volumes are lower than a threshold to be specified in the annual reference guides for ORR Core Data compliance reporting, this data must be published annually.
 All licence holders must self- report on continuous improvement activities annually.
-ORR will also collect and publish data on the quality of licence holders' complaints handling procedures. across industry to incentivise improvements in complaints handling. [+] Systematic collection and reporting of data allows licence holders to closely monitor and reflect on their own complaints handling performance. [+] The proposed metrics on response time replicate data that many licence holders already collect and report on to ORR (e.g., 20 and 10 working day resolution time). [+] The introduction of an average response time metric will provide a more complete picture of licence holders' performance.
-It should also be easily generated from existing data. [-] Potential resourcing and financial costs for the implementation of new reporting requirements.
-Mitigated by the fact that licence holders will be able to procedures are working well for passengers. [+] ORR will continue to publish data quarterly and via annual statistical releases, supporting transparency of industry wide data and incentivising good performance.
+ORR will also collect and publish data on the quality of licence holders' complaints handling procedures. [+] Increased transparency for consumers on the complaints handling performance of licence holders. [+] Publication of data on response times and quality in the complaints handling process aligns with the key drivers of passenger satisfaction with complaints handling. [+] Enables complaints handling performance to be benchmarked across industry to incentivise improvements in complaints handling. [+] Systematic collection and reporting of data allows licence holders to closely monitor and reflect on their own complaints handling performance. [+] The proposed metrics on response time replicate data that many licence holders already collect and report on to ORR (e.g., 20 and 10 working day response time). [+] The introduction of an average response time metric will provide a more complete picture of licence [+] ORR will be able to effectively monitor complaints handling performance and understand whether licence holders' complaints handling procedures are working well for passengers. [+] ORR will continue to publish data quarterly and via annual statistical releases, supporting transparency of industry wide data and incentivising good performance.